 - Clarification of a muddled policy area, identifying and reframing policy problems so that policymakers can take action;

 - Identification of feasible alternatives for an organization that already has a policy problem, and needs help identifying how others have solved similar problems; or

 - Assessing the capacity of an organization to meet its current goals, given its resources.

 Each semester, numerous sections of the Capstone Seminar are offered, and different professors may vary the focus.
-Before enrolling in a Capstone Seminar, you should consult with Student Advisement to check the focus of the section you are choosing.
+Before enrolling in a Capstone Seminar, you should consult with Academic Advisement to check the focus of the section you are choosing.